punarinta/nist/README.md

 - macOS — low bugs probability; GUI is a bit unstable, the rest is okay
 - Windows — average bugs probability due to a non-UNIX-like environment

-The builds included in "releases" directory may be slightly outdated.
+The builds included in "releases" directory **may be slightly outdated**.
 If you want to get the most recent version, please build it from source.
 I'll add details on that later.